- Simmons continues to be named among the "Best Colleges" in the nation by the following publications:

 - Simmons College Graduate School of Library and Information Science Professor and Dean Eileen Abels is president of the Association for the Library and Information Science (ALISE), a national forum for library educators to share ideas, discuss issues and seek solutions to commons problems in the field.
 Dr. Abels also was elected vice president/president-elect of the Beta Phi Mui, the international Library and Information Science honor society.
 She will serve as president in 2014-2015 academic year.

 - Judy Beal, PhD, dean of the Simmons College School of Nursing and Health Sciences, was recently inducted as a Fellow into the American Academy of Nursing.
 This is the highest honor that a nurse can receive.
 According to the Academy of Nursing, being named a Fellow is more than recognition of one's accomplishments within the nursing profession.
 Academy Fellows "also have a responsibility to contribute their time and energies to the Academy, and to engage with other health care leaders outside the Academy in transforming America's health care system."

-- For the sixth consecutive year, Simmons College was named to the 2012 President's Higher Education Community Service Honor Roll for its students' volunteer contributions to the community.
-The Scott/Ross Center for Community Service played a significant role in engaging more than 2,600 undergraduate and graduate students in approximately 54,100 hours of community service activities at the College.
+- For the seventh consecutive year, Simmons College was named to the 2013 President's Higher Education Community Service Honor Roll for its students' volunteer contributions to the community.
+The Scott/Ross Center for Community Service played a significant role in engaging more than 1,350 undergraduate and graduate students in approximately 230,000 hours of community service activities at the College.